 Every year more accounts are hacked and large scale breaches are discovered.
 In 2017 alone there were over 130 large-scale, targeted breaches in the U.S. According to a study by Accenture, that is a number that grew by over 25% in just one year.
 These breaches included massive and high profile attacks such as the Equifax breach which effected over 147 million consumers.
-Damages from cybercrime are also up and Cybersecurity Ventures predicts that these will reach $6 trillion annually by 2021.

 In addition, in many ways, full-fledged cyber warfare has broken out on a global scale.
 Government endorsed hacking is occurring more frequently.
 The U.S. Department of Justice recently released a worldwide threat assessment outlining several examples of state-sponsored cyber attack.
 And NSA programs in the US are also stepping up their ability to collect citizen data.

 While many people are struck with fear, they also seem paralyzed as they look for what they can do about it.
 A recent study examining how Americans feel about internet privacy demonstrates that while concern about cyber crime is through the roof, the same nervousness has created a population so gripped in fear that they have done very little to combat the problem.
 In all, people in the US seem generally distrustful of how their data is being handled and feel a kind of fatalism about the idea that they have no control.